McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

 home = [ "HTML", "RSS", "JSON"]
 ```

-Learn theme uses the last improvement available in hugo version 20+ to generate a json index file ready to be consumed by lunr.js javascript search engine.
+Relearn theme uses the last improvement available in hugo version 20+ to generate a json index file ready to be consumed by lunr.js javascript search engine.

 > Hugo generate lunrjs index.json at the root of public folder.
 > When you build the site with `hugo server`, hugo generates it internally and of course it doesn’t show up in the filesystem